 Check the work environment for excessive glare and reflections from overhead lighting and adjust the internal microscope light to compensate.

 Temperature, humidity, air currents, ventilation, excessive noise, and ambient lighting levels affect operator comfort and fatigue.
 Temperature range of 66 to 73º Fahrenheit’s suggested.
-Low humidity conditions lead to drying of the eyes; eye drops can be beneficial for some.
+Low humidity conditions lead to drying of the eyes; lubricating eye drops can be beneficial.

 Microscopy – Other Tips

-Tilt storage bins toward user to reduce awkward postures while reaching for supplies.
+Tilt storage bins toward the user to reduce awkward postures while reaching for supplies.
 Enlarge the handle diameter of small hand tools by placing cylindrical foam around them.
-Make simple tool modifications if you are not able to keep your wrists straight.
+Make simple tool modifications if you are not able to keep wrists straight.

 Video Display Microscopy